Are Viltrox & Tokina 85mm f/1.8 the same lens?

 Interestingly, the Mark II version of the Viltrox lens and Tokina's new 85mm f/1.8 appear to be virtually identical:

 The near identical optical performance between these two lenses makes me think that some minor optical change was made after the Viltrox M1 - perhaps in the optical coating of an element or two.
-That, coupled with my experience, which is that Tokina's lens seems to go head to head with the upgraded autofocus of the recently released M2 version of the Viltrox 85, leads me to believe that Tokina's lens is actually more similar to the Viltrox M1 than it is to the M2.
+That, coupled with my experience, which is that Tokina's lens seems to go head to head with the upgraded autofocus of the recently released M2 version of the Viltrox 85, leads me to believe that Tokina's lens is actually more similar to the Viltrox M2 than it is to the M1.
+Of course, it's also possible that my copy of the M1 is just lower on the bell curve quality assurance wise than the M2 version.